Windows 11 disable automatic updates / Image: Mauro Huculak

 After you complete the steps, the update will no longer be available through Windows Update.
 However, when a newer version of the update becomes available, Windows Update will automatically download and install it.

-Disable automatic updates on Windows 11 from Group Policy
+Disable automatic updates on Windows 11 (Pro) from Group Policy

-Alternatively, you can prevent updates from downloading automatically by adjusting the Windows Update settings through Group Policy.
-However, you can only use these steps on Windows 11 Pro since the Home edition doesn’t have this tool.
+You can also permanently stop updates from downloading automatically by configuring the Windows Update settings in the Group Policy Editor.
+However, this option is only available on Windows 11 Pro, as the Home edition does not include this tool.

-To disable automatic updates permanently from Group Policy on Windows 11, use these steps:
+To disable automatic updates permanently from Group Policy on Windows 11, follow these steps:

 1. Open Start.